A Survey of Reinforcement Learning For Economics

 \subsection{Simulation Study: Bellman Error and Value Error in Offline Policy Evaluation}

 The MDP uses $s = (k, z)$ with $k$ on a 50-point log-spaced capital grid and $z \in \{0.9, 1.1\}$ following a Markov chain with persistence 0.8.
 Actions are next-period capital choices on the same grid.
 Reward is $\log(zk^\alpha - k')$ with $\alpha = 0.36$, $\beta = 0.96$.
 Rewards are shifted by $-\bar{r}$ (mean reward over feasible pairs) to center $Q^*$ near zero, which avoids initialization issues without altering the optimal policy.
-The offline dataset $\mathcal{D}$ consists of $T = 2{,}000$ transitions simulated from the closed-form optimal policy $k^*(k,z) = \alpha\beta z k^\alpha$.
-Since the optimal policy concentrates capital near its steady state, $\mathcal{D}$ covers only 11 of the 4,795 feasible $(s,a)$ pairs---0.2\% coverage---the distribution mismatch condition in \citet[Corollary~1]{Fujimoto2022}.
+The offline dataset $\mathcal{D}$ consists of $T = 2{,}000$ transitions simulated from the value-iteration optimal policy on the discretized grid, which agrees with the closed-form rule $k^*(k,z) = \alpha\beta z k^\alpha$ on 94\% of states (the residual disagreement is single-grid-step rounding at the bottom of the capital grid).
+Since the optimal policy concentrates capital near its steady state, $\mathcal{D}$ covers only 11 of the 4,795 feasible $(s,a)$ pairs (0.2\% coverage), the distribution mismatch condition in \citet[Corollary~1]{Fujimoto2022}.